 The Station Hotel Gloucester

-Near to the Gloucester Railway and bus stations is the budget Station Hotel, it was built in 1880.
+Near to the Gloucester Railway and bus stations is the budget Station Hotel.
+They built it in 1880.
 The Station Hotel has a pleasant bar and restaurant that serves home-cooked food.
 Their rooms all have ensuite bathrooms, satellite television and facilities to make hot drinks.